vpisarev/ficus/doc/ficustut.md

 ### Modifying/updating record

 While tuples are usually small and rarely need to be modified by parts, it's generally not true for records, and it may be too much of a code, especially if you need to change just a single field.
-There is convenient record update operator `.{...}` operator to solve this problem: `record_instance . {filed_i1=new_val_i1, ..., field_iK=new_val_iK }`:
+There is convenient record update operator `.{...}` to solve this problem: `record_instance . {filed_i1=new_val_i1, ..., field_iK=new_val_iK }`:

 ```
 type Rect = {x: int; y: int; width: int; height: int}